ballerina-platform/ballerina-distribution/examples/graphql-input-types/graphql_input_types.md

 # GraphQL service - Input types

-The Ballerina GraphQL module allows defining input parameters for the GraphQL fields.
+The Ballerina `graphql` module allows defining input parameters for the GraphQL fields.
 To define input parameters, add the desired input parameters in the `resource` and `remote` methods in a `graphql:Service` and the subsequent service types.

 ::: code graphql_input_types.bal :::